WesVanVugt/promise-pool-executor/README.md

   * options.**data** - An array, each element of which will be passed to the generator function.
   * options.**frequencyLimit** - The maximum number of times a promise can be invoked within the time window specified by options.frequencyWindow *(optional)*.
   * options.**frequencyWindow** - The time window in milliseconds to use for options.frequencyLimit *(optional)*.
-  * options.**generator** - A function which returns a new promise each time it is run.
-Optionally accepts a first argument for the current element of options.data, and a second argument for the element's index.
+  * options.**generator** - A function which returns a new promise or undefined each time it is run.
+If the function returns undefined, the task will be flagged as completed unless it is in a paused state.
+Called with "this" set as the PromisePoolTask object and passed arguments for the current element of options.data, and the element's index.
   * options.**groups** - An array of groups to assign the task to.
 Groups are created using pool.addGroup(options) *(optional)*.
   * options.**invocationLimit** - The maximum number of times the task can be invoked *(optional)*.
   * options.**paused** - Starts the task in a paused state *(optional)*.